Nanny and Sitter Scholarships

 Award Procedures and Disbursement

 Eligible and selected students will receive an award equal to the US Nanny Institute Basic or Intermediate programs.
 The award may not be used to pay for remedial coursework or other education.
-When selected and notified, students must provide a government identification with birthday and sign Enrollment Agreement and Statement of Understanding prior to award disbursement.
+When selected and notified, students must provide a government identification with birthday and sign Enrollment Agreement prior to award disbursement.
 US Nanny Institute will disburse awards to selected students.

 Failure to Meet the Program Requirements and Appeal Process

 A student who does not meet the program requirements shall be ineligible to continue in the program.
 An applicant may appeal to the institution by providing proof of illness or other emergencies beyond the applicant’s control.
 This appeal must be filed within 30 days.